adapt-toolkit/messenger-demo/README.md

 The ADAPT messenger demo implements a serverless architecture for a bare-bones messaging application.
 Messages are exchanged directly between the front-end nodes that belong to individual users.

 The following image shows the way a message propagates through the application's data mesh, consisting of two nodes that belong to two users that are messaging each other.
+(If the image does not display correctly, you can see it in this repository in `images/architecture.png`)

 ![Architecture illustration](images/architecture.png)